superpowers/docs.superpowers-html5.com/pages/en/3_resources/6_assets.md

 When using assets downloaded from the Internet, make sure to double-check their license and abide by the terms.
-Some licenses may prevent commercial use, or require that you credit the author.
+Some licenses may prevent commercial use, or require that you credit the author